elkebir-group/TRIBAL/README.md

   1. [preprocess](#preprocess) - filter the data and find a multiple sequence alignment and parsimony forsest for each clonotype.
   2. [fit](#fit) - infer a set of optimal B cell lineage trees per clonotype an a shared isotype transition probability matrix.

-!!! tip
-    It is recommended to use the preprocessing tool to prepare the input data to the proper format for `tribal`.
+**tip**: It is recommended to use the preprocessing tool to prepare the input data to the proper format for `tribal`.

 ### Preprocess